syslogic/cloudbuild-android/README.md

 timeout: 1200s
 ````

-b) Injecting files at build-time requires IAM `roles/secretmanager.secretAccessor` for the service account:
+b) Injecting files at build-time requires IAM `roles/secretmanager.secretAccessor` for the service account.
+File `keystore.properties` is useless, unless one would also inject `/root/.android/*.keystore` for code signing.
 ````
 - name: gcr.io/cloud-builders/gcloud
   id: 'gcloud-secrets'